amphoradata/amphoradata.github.io/docs/guides/quickstart-login.md

 ### Join an existing Organisation

 If your organisation is already represented in Amphora Data, then you'll need to be [invited](guides/invite-to-organisation.md) into the Organisation.
-To join an organisation, once you've been invited, search for the name of the Organisation.
+To join an organisation, once you've been invited, click `Find my Organisation`, and search for the name of the Organisation.

 ![Join Organisation, Screenshot](../assets/screenshots/join_organisation.png)

+By clicking `Join Organisation` you can request to join that organisation.
+If you've already been invited to an organisation, you should be automatically redirected to join that org.